Getting the angle right, your personal brand photo

 Eye Spy: These are among my personal favourites.
 It’s really about not wanting to include a photo of yourself so you use one where you are so small that the viewer can’t quite see you.
 It’s the photo of the Grand Canyon and you’re off to the side like a perspective reference.
 This is a useless shot and tells the viewer you don’t really get the point of including a photo.

 I could go on, the photo with plunging neckline for men or women is a no go, as is the open mouth speech shot.
 The point is, decide what you are trying to convey about your personal brand with a photo.
-Do you want trust, their time or just their attention?
+Do you want to earn trust, their time or just their attention?

 I get that people don’t want to be sheep.
 I appreciate wanting to do something a little different, you can do that without becoming goofy.
 Above all else, a professional photo is supposed to make you look like a professional, or at least it shouldn’t make you look like a felon.